JorjaFox/website/_posts-old-blog/2011-01-24-marlee-matlin-two-mrs-grissoms.md

 title: 'Marlee Matlin on "The Two Mrs. Grissoms"'
 date: '2011-01-24T18:00:35-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: '“I think I have the proficiency of a clam right now.”
-So she''s not great at ASL just yet, we skill find out some cool bits about next week''s <em>CSI</em>.'
+So she''s not great at ASL just yet, we skill find out some cool bits about next week''s _CSI_.'
 layout: post
 guid: 'https://jorjafox.net/?p=3064'
 permalink: /2011/marlee-matlin-two-mrs-grissoms/